v923z/micropython-ulab/README.md

 pip install -r ./requirements.txt # install python reqs
 ```

-Next, install the ESP32 compiler.
+Next, still staying in `./micropython/eps32/esd-idf/`, install the ESP32 compiler.
 If using an ESP-IDF version >= 4.x (chosen by `$ESPIDF_VER` above), this can be done by running `. $BUILD_DIR/esp-idf/install.sh`.
 Otherwise, for version 3.x, run the following commands in in `.micropython/esp32/esp-idf`:

 ```bash
 # for 64 bit linux